benchristel/sindarin/possessives.md

-Perhaps the easiest way to explain this construction is by looking at what happens when you leave out the article [.s i].
-If you simply say [.s mellon nîn], this is like saying "a friend of mine" or "one of my friends" in English.
-That is, you're introducing the friend as a topic of conversation, and making no assumption that your audience knows which friend you're talking about.
+Perhaps the easiest way to explain this construction is by looking at what happens when you leave out the article [.s i]. [.s Mellon nîn], for example, means
+"a friend of mine" or "one of my friends".
+That is, it implies the friend in question is a new topic of conversation, and makes no assumption that your audience knows which friend you're talking about.

 On the other hand, [.s i vellon nîn] means you're talking